Daewon Foreign Language High School: Academic tracks

-There are two academic tracks at Daewon FLHS, the Korean curriculum ("domestic") track and the Global Leadership Program ("international") track.
+There are two academic tracks at Daewon FLHS: the Korean Curriculum ("domestic") track and the Global Leadership Program ("international") track.
 Students are required to choose between the two upon application, but track transfers are permitted, though rare.
-In accordance with government mandates, the two tracks are now integrated, meaning that track divisions do not fall on department lines.
+Following government mandates, the two tracks are now integrated, meaning that track divisions do not fall on department lines.
 The class of 2013 was the last class to be divided strictly upon track lines, with international track students forming the English department and domestic track students comprising the other language departments at Daewon.
-In 2015, the domestic-international track ratio is approximately 20:1.
+In 2015, the domestic-international track ratio was approximately 20:1.

 Korean curriculum track

 The majority of the school's students are enrolled in the Korean curriculum track, where they prepare for entrance into Korea's top universities, such as Seoul National University, Yonsei University and Korea University.
 Preparation involves rigorous cramming for the CSAT examination, as well as training for the nonsul examination, a written examination similar to the SAT's essay section.
 As Korean universities strengthen their emphasis on extracurricular activities and extracurricular academic achievement, domestic track students are beginning to emulate their peers in the Global Leadership Program (GLP), engaging in various club activities and preparing for Advanced Placement examinations.